Grigor Dimitrov: Coaching

 As a child, Dimitrov was coached by his father, Dimitar, at Tennis Club Haskovo.
 As his talent became more apparent he started to receive coaching from abroad, most notably from Spaniard Pato Alvarez, who has also coached Britain's Andy Murray.
 Alvarez has reportedly said that Dimitrov is the best 17 year old he has coached.
-Around the time of his success at the 2009 ABN AMRO in Rotterdam, Dimitrov formally began a coaching relationship with Peter Lundgren, former coach of world No. 1s Marat Safin and Roger Federer.
+Around the time of his success at the 2009 Rotterdam Open, Dimitrov formally began a coaching relationship with Peter Lundgren, former coach of world No. 1s Marat Safin and Roger Federer.
 Lundgren has also been quick to praise Dimitrov, saying that "he is better than Federer was at his age."

 In June 2010, Dimitrov ended his coaching relationship with Lundgren and was subsequently coached by Australian pro Peter McNamara.
 Dimitrov and McNamara have ended their coaching relationship at the end of the 2011 season.
 In 2012, Dimitrov was coached by Patrick Mouratoglou in an attempt to revive his fortunes.
 On 26 November 2012, Dimitrov left the Patrick Mouratoglou Academy and joined the Good to Great Tennis Academy in Sweden, which is run by ex-touring pros Magnus Norman, Nicklas Kulti, and Mikael Tillström.

 On 7 October 2013, Dimitrov announced on his Facebook page that he has hired Roger Rasheed (former coach of Gaël Monfils, Jo-Wilifred Tsonga and Lleyton Hewitt) to be his new coach.
 On 7 July 2015 Dimitrov announced via Twitter that he would be parting ways with coach Roger Rasheed.
 On 25 September 2015, Dimitrov announced he had hired Juan Martín del Potro's former coach Franco Davín, but they parted ways in the first half of 2016.

-Since June 2016 Dimitrov has been coached by Daniel Vallverdu, a former coach of Andy Murray, during which tenure Murray won 2 Grand Slam Titles.
+Since June 2016, Dimitrov has been coached by Daniel Vallverdu, a former coach of Andy Murray, during which tenure Murray won 2 Grand Slam Titles.
 Dimitrov has credited Vallverdu with his upturn in form during the 2017 season and has mentioned several times during interviews and during his thank you speech, following his win of the 2017 ATP Finals, that he is very thankful for his success to his coaching team and particularly Vallverdu.
 Dimitrov also stated numerous times through the season, that Valverdu changed his mentality towards the game and is the main factor for the way he plays against top ten players.
 On 7 May 2019, Dimitrov declared that he and Vallverdu had parted ways following a string of unsuccessful tournament participations.

-Since 3 January 2021 Dimitrov was coached by Dante Bottini.
+Since 3 January 2021, Dimitrov was coached by Dante Bottini.
 Dante Bottini replaced the German coach Christian Groh, with whom Dimitrov worked during 2020.
 The most serious successes of the new coach are linked to Japanese Kei Nishikori, who managed to climb to number 4 in the world rankings under his guidance.
 He split with Bottini in September 2022.

-In October 2022 after parting ways with Wawrinka, Vallverdu agreed to coach Dimitrov again till the end of the 2022 season which ended in November 2022.
+In October 2022, after parting ways with Wawrinka, Vallverdu agreed to coach Dimitrov again till the end of the 2022 season which ended in November 2022.
 On 1 December 2022, it was confirmed he will work with Dimitrov also in 2023.